ninabarzh/broomstick/content/posts/hunger-games.md

 * Role: Global military enforcement, arms production, order maintenance
 * Cost: Endless war, militarised society, moral corrosion

 District 2 does not innovate for peace.
-It innovates to maintain the peace of empire—enforced with drone strikes and doctrine.
+It innovates to maintain the peace of empire, enforced with drone strikes and doctrine.
 The United States leads with overwhelming force, followed by its NATO partners.
 Israel contributes boutique enforcement, refined in real-world laboratories such as Gaza.

 Populations here are told they are safe because they are feared.
 Yet they are constantly anxious.
 Veterans are abandoned, gun deaths are routine, and dissent is criminalised by algorithm.
-Surveillance is not an exception—it is the architecture.
+Surveillance is not an exception, it is the architecture.

 Extraction is both economic and emotional: taxes fund war, media sells fear, and patriotism becomes a marketable drug.